Cosmian/mse-cli/README.md

 $ mse home restart <app_name>
 ```

-You can get the mse docker logs as follow:
+You can get the MSE docker logs as follow:

 ```console
 $ mse home logs <app_name>
 ```

-You can get the mse docker status as follow:
+You can get the MSE docker status as follow:

 ```console
 $ mse home status <app_name>
 ```

-You can get the list of running mse dockers:
+You can get the list of running MSE dockers:

 ```console
 $ mse home list